-(3) The physician named in the request must have an active and unrestricted medical license under chapter 18.71 or 18.57 RCW without any pending enforcement action cases to receive a letter of attestation from the department.
+(3) The physician named in the request must have an active medical license under chapter 18.71 or 18.57 RCW without any pending enforcement action cases and without any restrictions due to disciplinary action or unprofessional conduct to receive a letter of attestation from the department.
+The physician named in the request for an attestation letter for the United States Department of Health and Human Services Waiver Program may substitute a copy of the license application and request an exception if the application was submitted to the Washington medical commission or Washington state board of osteopathic medicine and surgery prior to submission of the request for the attestation letter.